-Reynisfjara, otherwise known as Vik Black Sand Beach, is one of the most popular photo locations in Iceland — as a visit to the 500px enthusiast site will confirm.
-The beach is a beautiful expanse of blue-black punctuated by distinctive sea stacks.
+Reynisfjara, known in general parlance as Vik Black Sand Beach, is one of the most popular photo locations in Iceland — as a visit to the 500px site will confirm.
+The beach is a generous expanse of blue-black set off by those distinctive sea stacks.
 The third major design element, the basalt columned cliffs that frame the black sand.
 It’s an excellently nice view and with some dawn coloring, you’ve got something that can be hung on a wall and studied.

 My first visit to Reynisfjara beach was a couple of years ago, part of a 3 day road trip along the South Coast.
 I could see the potential of the place.
-But I didn’t show up until about 9 am (duh) and there were enough bodies walking the beach and climbing the basalt columns to limit my photo choices.
+But I didn’t show up until about 9 am, big mistake, there were enough bodies climbing the basalt columns to frustrate.

-So on my first full day in Iceland I showed up at the beach at 4:15 am. … Not that I was trying to prove my seriousness as a pro shooter.
-Truth is, I was seriously jet lagged and by 3:30 I was fully awake.
+So on my first full day in Iceland this last May, I showed up at Reynisfjara beach at 4:15 am. … Yeah, that’s just too early.
+Luckily, I was seriously jet lagged and by 3:30 I was fully awake.
 Peaked out the shutters, it’s after dawn. … By 4:10 I turned off Rt 1 and was heading south on Rt.
 215 following the sign for the Vik beach (and restaurant).

 I parked, pulled out my pack and tripod.
-The temperature was hovering just above freezing and there was the usual wind.
-I tried not to think about how crappy my gloves were.
+The temperature was hovering just above freezing, with wind blast.

 Breathing the place in

 The beach is the southern-most point in Iceland and the fierce waves have pulled in more than a few folks.
-You feel the wildness of the place, and the stripped down beauty.
-On that morning, the wind was whipping the waves into white froth.
+You feel the wildness of the place, and the clean, stripped down beauty.
+The wind was whipping the waves into white froth.
 There was full cloud cover to the west, the east was starting to clear.
 Birds flying around the sea stacks, occasional waves forcing me to back up.
 It was a lot to take in.

-The view west towards the Dyrholaey peninsula (above) was lovely in its way, but then that’s Iceland.
-The eastern view, with so many design elements and the dawn light was the play for now.
+The view west towards the Dyrholaey peninsula (above) was lovely in its way.
+But the eastern view, with so many design elements and the dawn light was the play for now.
 And with no climbing tourists, the distinctive basalt columns were the perfect foreground element.
 That part was already in my head, the columns and sea stack relationship, the waves coming in.
 Plus there was a rose coloring in the eastern clouds, above the blue.
 That’s the moment.

 On this day, the cliffs, wave action, sea stacks and light were the elements I wanted to focus on, to balance.
-The above shot was a good first effort.
-A lot better than on my earlier trip.
-But the light wasn’t great yet and the composition felt mushy, maybe a bit cluttered.
+I also wanted to get the waves just right.
+This was a raw day in early May and the waves were showing some muscle.

 Then I got hit by the combination of high tide and a sneaker wave.
 Kinda cool (esp. my feet).
 Clearly I needed a bit more black sand.

 I decided to see what would happen if I slowed my shutter speed a bit — just to play with how the foamy surf would look against the black sand.
-A slower shutter can add dynamism to the image.
-I began playing aggressively with a longer shutter speed.
+A slower shutter can add dynamism to the image — or not.
+So, playing aggressively with a longer shutter speed.

-This slow shutter choice creates some serious blur in the waves and gives the feeling of velocity.
+This slow shutter choice creates an accelerating blur in the waves.
 It’s a cool effect that catches the eye.
 But it has an undertone of edge, jitter, that overpowers the rest of the composition.

 In post, I added a bit of sheen and focus to bring out the ebony in the basalt.
 And I cooled off the sky so none of the color or cloud texture was blown out.

-By 5:30 it was time to head back to bed for some shut-eye before the free guesthouse breakfast. 😉 But I did stop at the little church that’s just north on Rt.
-215 to take advantage of the color in the sky.
+By 5:30 it was time to head back to bed for some shut-eye before the free guesthouse breakfast. 😉 But I did stop at the little church that’s just north of Reynisfjara Beach to take advantage of the sky.